googleinterns/step/walkthroughs/week-2-server/comments-walkthrough.md

 data.
 Your JavaScript should add these comments to the page when it loads.

-After running a dev server and confirming that everything works, create a pull request from what you have so far, and send that to your host for a code review!
+After running a dev server and confirming that everything works, create a pull request from what you have so far, and send that to your advisor for a code review!

 ## Step 4: HTML Forms and POST Requests